Visit the historic Normandy beaches as you trace the strands of Celtic, Viking, and Norman civilizations on this unique heritage-focused tour.

 I loved the way the lectures on board ship tied into the history of places we visited.
 It made everywhere we visited mean so much more.
 I feel I could hold my own now in any conversation involving ancient Celtic cultures!”

-Depart from the U.S. On arrival in Glasgow, embark the Five-Star M.S.
+On arrival in Glasgow, embark the Five-Star M.S.
 Le Boréal.
-Join your travel companions for dinner on board this evening.
+Join your fellow passengers for dinner on board the ship.
 (D)

-After free time, ferry across the Sound of Iona to the neighboring port of Tobermory on the Isle of Mull, where vividly painted houses are nestled between the hills and the harbor.
-Visit the 13th‑century Duart Castle, the ancestral home of the Clan Maclean, and enjoy lunch in the castle’s tea room.
+Ferry across the Sound of Iona to the sheltered neighboring port of Tobermory on the Isle of Mull, where vividly painted houses are nestled between the hills and the harbor.
+After free time, visit the 13th-century Duart Castle, the ancestral home of the Clan Maclean, and have lunch in the castle’s tea room.
+(B,L,D)

 From Holyhead, travel across the Isle of Anglesey and over the Menai Strait to North Wales, one of the cradles of Celtic culture.
 Here, the people hold fast to the old ways and Welsh remains their mother tongue.